 Guevara had seen young men from peasant families that he described in his diary as hating their boss, but he won not a single recruit.
 Members of Bolivia's Communist Party visited him, and they went back to La Paz disgusted by what they believed was his unrealistic tactics.

-The Indians around Guevara spoke little Spanish, and he was unable to communicate with them.
-It was he and his band of men that local people saw as intruders -- not the Yankee imperialists they had never seen nor heard about.
+The Indians living around where Guevara was located spoke little Spanish, and guevara was unable to communicate with them.
+Local people saw Guevara and his men as the intruders -- not the Yankee imperialists they had never seen nor heard about.
 Guevara wrote in his diary that "the inhabitants of this region have heads as impenetrable as rocks."
 He wrote:

 The peasant base is not developing, although it seems that by means of systematic terror we will obtain the neutrality of most of them.

-The three other guerrillas were executed by soldiers, who were under orders other than from Rodriguez.
+Guevara's three comrades were executed by soldiers, who were under orders other than from Rodriguez.
 Colonel Anaya received a radio message ordering Guevara executed.
-According to Rodriguez, the United States government wanted to "keep Guevara alive under any circumstances." and a U.S. airplane was on standby to take him to Panama for interrogation.
+According to Rodriguez, the United States government wanted to "keep Guevara alive under any circumstances." and a US airplane was on standby to take him to Panama for interrogation.
 President Barrientos is suspected of having ordered Guevara's execution.
 Sensing that it was coming, Guevara told Rodriguez, "It is better like this...
 I never should have been captured alive."

 Rodriguez asked Guevara if he had any messages for his family.
-Guevara was still optimistic about revolution.
-He told Rodriguez:
+Guevara told Rodriguez:

 Tell Fidel that he will soon see a triumphant revolution in America.
 And tell my wife to remarry and to try to be happy.